weizh888/ProductImageSegmentation/README.md

   * The model was able to segment one-class situation very precisely.
 But on a six-class segmentation work, it didn't perform as well.
 There are some possible reasons:

     - In some scenes/images, some clothes are naturally difficult to identify even by human beings.
-    - Images size: they were resized to 300 x 300 in the model, it is reported that using 512 x 512 would give better results, but it will take more resource.
+    - **Input images size**: images were resized to 300 x 300 in the model.
+It is reported that using 512 x 512 would give better results, but it will take more resource.
-    - Unbalanced classes: for some categories, such as `Skirts`, `Shorts` and `Lingerie`, the training examples are not enough.
+    - **Unbalanced classes**: for some categories, such as `Skirts`, `Shorts` and `Lingerie`, the training examples are not enough.
-    - Parameter tuning: the model is not very well tuned, due to time and computing resource limitation.
+    - **Parameter tuning**: the model is not very well tuned, due to time and computing resource limitation.
 For example, the batch size used is 24.
-According to this [talk](http://presentations.cocodataset.org/Places17-GMRI.pdf), `larger batch size and smaller crop size seems to be better than smaller batch size but larger crop size`.
+According to this [talk slides](http://presentations.cocodataset.org/Places17-GMRI.pdf), `larger batch size and smaller crop size seems to be better than smaller batch size but larger crop size`.
+There are also some tricks mentioned in the talk.

     The model still shows good potential in this clothes segmentation task.
 It is also possible to try other pre-trained models, such as the [faster_rcnn_nas](http://download.tensorflow.org/models/object_detection/faster_rcnn_nas_coco_2017_11_08.tar.gz) included in the TensorFlow Object Detection API.
 Its `COCO mAP[^1]` is 43, compared with ssd_mobilenet_v1_coco's 21, while the training time is about _60 times slower_ (1833 ms vs. 30 ms.).
 Furthermore, ensembling several deep neural networks is also possible to give a try.